 Improved chances for success for entrepreneurs betting on similarities

 Would the student donate?
 Wold this work in the business environment.
 How can this help your career?
 The study sought to see how much people gave in his condition.
 Average giving in dollars was as follows: with no name similarity – a dollar, the same name with the person on the poster – a little less $0.81, the same name with the person requesting the donation – $2.07.
 Again the perceived similarity between the agent and target makes a huge difference.

 Comparing no-name similarity to the condition where the requester has the same name as the participant we see a doubling of giving.
 Some studies showed a doubling of compliance helping with that essay based on shared birthday and studies showed a doubling of giving based on a shared name.
-In these studies participants were not at all aware that they been influenced by the incidental similarity between them and the person making request.
+In these studies participants were not at all aware that they have been influenced by the incidental similarity between them and the person making request.
 Nor were they entrepreneurs.
 But, these conclusions can be helpful

 The increase in liking and helping happens outside of the awareness of business actors